marcosdima/godot-fw/docs/MODULES.md

 `attach()` connects every declared callback to the corresponding signal of the entity's current World `UpdatePipeline` and records each connection made as a `PhaseConnection`: a pure data container holding the connected signal and the callable.
 Without a World there is nothing to connect to and the module attaches normally. `detach()` disconnects exactly the connections recorded during `attach()`.

+Connection order to a phase signal carries no architectural meaning.
+If participants of a phase ever require ordering, resolve it explicitly.
+See WORLD.md.

 No protection against duplicated attach exists; the World and Modules lifecycle guarantees the correct sequence.

 Concrete modules never connect to pipeline signals manually.
 Overriding `attach()` or `detach()` for other external relationships requires calling `super()` so the phase connections are preserved.